ahmedxomar101/EmoTorch/README.md

 The front camera of a cell phone or laptop will capture the face of the person while browsing Facebook Feed.
 This image is sent to our model which predicts the emotion of the user.
 This emotion is sent to the recommendation system which predicts tne products based on those emotions.

-This will help in better product recommendation which in turns will incrase the probability of customer buying or clicling on a product.
+This will help in better product recommendation which in turns will increase the probability of customer buying or clicking on a product.

 ## References